Simian City: The Monkeys of Lopburi

 “It is the nature of the monkey,” she sighs.
 But later she will put out food for she is aware that the town’s monkey population have brought to Lopburi what a thousand years of history could not.
 Tourists.

 Lopburi is one of Thailand’s oldest cities.
 It was inhabited as far back as the sixth century, when it was known as Lavo, and was a Khmer military outpost during the Angkor period.
 From the thirteenth century it came under Thai influence.
 King Narai of Ayutthaya built a palace in 1665 when the city served as Siam’s second capital.

 The only relics from the Lavo period are in the Lopburi National Museum, though ruins from the other periods still dot the old part of town.
-The ancient capital of Ayutthaya, a UNESCO World Heritage Site, lies some 70 kilometres to the south but the tour buses have largely ignored Lopburi.
+The ancient capital of Ayutthaya, a UNESCO World Heritage Site, lies some 70 kilometres to the south but the tour buses, until recently, have largely ignored Lopburi.

 The simians arrived late in the seventeenth century, probably as a result of habitat destruction to make way for crops.
 They adopted the old Khmer style Phra Karn Shrine as their home.
 The shrine is dedicated to the Hindu deity Kala who looks after matters concerning time and death.
 The locals believed that they were disciples of the god and left the monkeys in peace.

 Since then the population has swelled and now anywhere between 2,000 and 3,000 of them are roaming the town.
 They are of the long-tailed macaque species (Macaca fascicularis) sometimes called crab-eating macaques in coastal areas.
 Another group has colonised the temple ruins of Phra Prang Sam Yot on the other side of the railway tracks.
 Both groups are well fed with fruits, nuts and unfortunately, brightly coloured jellies that look a lot like detergent.